Who doesn’t want to get paid to write? It’s possible with these writing jobs from home as long as you remember one thing:

 Content is King.

 That is the philosophy that a lot of sites work under and because of this they need content.
 Most sites don’t work like old-fashioned newspapers where they have a giant staff of writers.
-Instead, a lot of sites look for a variety of writers to provide their content for them.
+Instead, a lot of sites are looking for a variety of writers to provide their content for them.

 Can you think of a better way to make a living than taking a laptop anywhere you want and writing for others?
+This is the beauty of having a writing job from home.

 Tired of working on the couch?
 Head to the coffee shop.